Rangi42/polishedcrystal/README.md

    * Hold B to use Running Shoes
    * Eggs hatch at level 1
    * Added X Spcl.
 Def
-   * Restored the Goldenrod City PokéCom Center
    * Copied most trainer levels and rosters from HGSS
+   * Restored the Goldenrod City PokéCom Center from the Japanese version
+   * Added Viridian Forest, Pewter Museum, and Cerulean Cave from RBY
    * Added Bellchime Trail from HGSS
    * Added Elder trainer class from HGSS
    * Rematch Gym Leaders in the Fighting Dojo like in HGSS